-The analysis then proceeds to step 2, where the focus is on developing a series of reasons why ties may benefit or hurt consumers.
-In particular, ties are likely to enhance consumer welfare when they reduce distribution costs, lower the cost of ensuring compatibility, enhance accountability if a product malfunctions, are necessary to protect intellectual property, and are competitive responses; they have ambiguous effects when they are employed for price discrimination purposes; and they are anticompetitive when they aim at monopolizing the competitive segment or at protecting the monopoly segment.
-Consequently, the impact of tying by a dominant firm is best assessed under the rule of reason standard.5
+The analysis then proceeds to step 2.
+It develops a series of reasons why ties may benefit or hurt consumers.
+In particular, ties are likely to enhance consumer welfare when they reduce distribution costs, lower the cost of ensuring compatibility, enhance accountability in case of malfunctioning, are necessary to protect intellectual property, and are "competitive responses"; they have ambiguous effects when they are employed for price discrimination purposes; and they are anticompetitive when they aim at monopolizing the competitive segment or at protecting the monopoly segment.
+Consequently, the impact of tying by a dominant firm is best assessed under a rule of reason.6

-I then argue that it is difficult to think of reasons that tying should be a distinct offense (distinct, that is, from a more general offense of predation or the broader concept of monopolization/abuse of dominant position).
-The reason for concern about tying by a dominant firm is that tying serves more to hurt and eliminate rivals from the tied market than to enhance efficiency in the ways listed above.
-Tying is one of the many strategies that dominant firms can employ for anticompetitive reasons.
-Low prices, investment, and patent accumulation are other examples of such strategies; like tying, these strategies are often motivated by efficiency reasons that also benefit consumers, but they are sometimes misused.
+I then argue that it is hard to think of any reason why tying ought to be a distinct offense (distinct, that is, from a more general offense of predation or the broader concept of monopolization / abuse of dominant position).
+The reason why we may be concerned about tying by a dominant firm is that tying serve more to hurt and eliminate rivals from the tied market than to enhance efficiency in the ways listed above.
+Tying is one of the many strategies that dominant firms can employ for anti-competitive reasons.
+Low prices, investment, patent accumulation are other examples of such strategies; like tying, they are often motivated by efficiency reasons that also benefit consumers, but they are sometimes misused.
 This suggests that tying cases should be analyzed as predation cases.
-Step 1 indeed relates to a standard step in predation cases: Is the strategy likely to discourage rivals (i.e. inducing their exit or discouraging their entry)?
-Step 2 speaks
+Step 1 indeed relates to a standard step in predation cases: is the strategy likely to discourage rivals (induce exit, discourage entry)?
+Step 2 speaks to the question of whether the dominant firm employs the strategy to raise its profit, or to impose losses on itself and its rivals and trigger the rivals' exit.
+If the latter, the analysis may be completed by a recoupment test, investigating whether the dominant firm is likely to make up through future monopoly power the shortfall in profit associated with the predatory act.